Why You Need An Enterprise Architecture Based on The Zachman Framework

-The frameworks provide a highly structured way of viewing an enterprise.
+The Frameworks provide a highly structured way of viewing an enterprise.

-They consist of a two dimensional classification model based on the intersection of six communication questions (What, Where, When, Why, Who, and How) with six models according to stakeholder groups (Visionary, Owner, Designer, Builder, Implementer and Worker) to represent the complete functioning of the enterprise.
+They consist of a two dimensional classification model based on the intersection of six communication questions (What, Where, When, Why, Who, and How), with six models according to stakeholder groups (Visionary, Owner, Designer, Builder, Implementer and Worker) to represent the complete functioning of the enterprise.

 The strong point of framework is that it represents the only complete, non-redundant, and detailed coverage of an organization.
 Enterprise architecture, defined in terms of the framework, leads to the acknowledgement that there is more to an organization than mere data and functions.
 There are numerous other issues, multiple locations and timing factors to consider while planning its development.

 Want To Learn More About Enterprise Architecture?